Overly aggressive spam filters

 In Bug #11160, I described two issues with blog comments: duplicate email notifications and all comments going to spam.
 The duplicate email notification issue has been resolved, but the overly aggressive spam filter has not.
 Can you please look into this?
 The problem with everything going to spam is that site administrators do not receive a notification when comments are made, so I need to keep monitoring the site for spammed comments that need unspamming.

-#2 Updated by Raymond Hoh 3 months ago
+#2 Updated by Raymond Hoh about 1 year ago

 - Category name set to Spam/Spam Prevention

 I'm just going to copy some comments from #11160 that is related to this issue.